-Molecular mechanisms of action of heat shock protein 27 under conditions of physical exertion and its role in the prevention of cardiovascular diseases
+Molecular mechanisms of heat shock protein 27 under physical exertion and its role in cardiovascular disease prevention

 - Section: Review